anglesoft/architect/readme.md

 A sprint class contains one method: run.
 This method is used to generate new features, tasks, and tests for each of these.

-Within this method you may use the Architect code generator to expressively create new classes.
+Within this method you may use the Architect code Blueprint to expressively create new classes.

 ```php
 <?php